TUM-DSE/doctor-cluster-config/terraform/github-permissions/README.md

-# Set github access permissions in bulk
+# Set github access permissions with groups

-Useful to give fine-grained access permissions for github repos in bulk.
+Creates and manages github groups to assign a group of users access to only some repos of an organization.
-For example, to give personal github accounts of sys-prog tutors access to several repos.
+For example, to give personal github accounts of sys-prog tutors access to the sys-prog-tytors group.

-Permissions (such as `push` permission) are defined as objects in `repo-permissions.tf`.

 ## Prequesits